Baka-Git/heimdall_ids/README.md

 ```

 ## Detection Module
 - Module for enabling detection of Flood DDoS attack.
-If attack happends, log will be shown in console and also will be saved into the file heimdall_logs.log
+If attack happens, log will be shown in console and also will be saved into the file heimdall_logs.log

 ### Methods
 - Heimdall uses 4 methods for detection:
 #### 1. SYN Flood Method
  - Decision if attack happened or not depends on ration between number of SYN packets and ACK packets.
  - In normal communication SYN packets are used only at beginning of communication in 3-way handshake.
-ACK packets are used in 3-way handshake too, but are als used for conrfirmation of every packet.
+ACK packets are used in 3-way handshake too, but are als used for confirmation of every packet.
  - If number of SYN packets is bigger than ACK packets chance that attack is happening increases.
- - Rule is than 1-NUMBER_OF_ACK/NUMBER_OF_SYN
+ - Rule is than NUMBER_OF_SYN/NUMBER_OF_ACK
 #### 2. UDP Flood Method
 - In this method decision depends on number of UDP datagrams.
 - If number is bigger than given rule, Heimdall will signal an alarm.